 Back in its day, this was a B&M stand-up coaster (originally called Vortex) and is amongst the manufacturer’s very earliest creations.
 In 2017 it underwent a transformation that included changing the trains to the more popular floorless sit-down model.
 It’s an interesting move that has taken place a handful of times now across the States, though not a particularly exciting one.
 Obviously when designing a stand-up coaster there are more limitations in what one can do with the layout and this was particularly highlighted to me whilst existing in the now much more comfortable riding position – it doesn’t actually do a whole lot.
 Very generic for a looping coaster.

 Featured recently in my ranking of Greenland‘s coasters, the pink sit-down half of this racing coaster is decent fun, enhanced by some rider interaction and the on-board music.
-At the time of opening this one was also a stand-up, though it made more sense to convert the trains in this case and present guests with the choice of two entirely separate experiences side by side.
+At the time of opening this one was also a stand-up, though it made more sense to convert the trains in this case and present guests with the choice between two entirely separate experiences side by side.

 Elsewhere in Japan, this lovely little park opened their gates for the very first time in 1991 (without the ‘new’ in their name) and with it this indoor coaster from Sansei Yusoki.
 The attraction may well have been entirely different at the time, but the current setup involves some space themed pre-show antics before guests board the train in a station at the highest point of the layout.
 After an exciting experience in total darkness, riders then depart in a separate offload station, leaving the train to complete the lift hill portion of the circuit entirely empty.

 At home in the UK, something very strange was happening.
 Engineers from British Rail, a railway company, were overseeing the construction of what was to be, at the time, the world’s longest rollercoaster.
-It has the most bizarre and unique layout containing two lift hills amongst two very disproportionately sized, and paced, sections of layout.
+It has the most bizarre and unique layout containing two lift hills amongst two very disproportionately sized, and paced, sections of track.
 The ambition was insane though and the result is both brilliant and brutal, to a seasoned enthusiast at least.
 I first tried this one out very early on in my coaster career and came away with a very low opinion, not able to see past the bruises.
 Having returned in more recent years I have a great deal more respect for the attraction.